 The LEAF House uses radiant heating to control the temperature in the house.
-It has heating
+It has heating panels in the floor in order to take advantage of heat

 The house is cooled by a ductless mini-split system.
 This system is set up as an auxiliary heat pump, which utilizes refrigerant lines and a fan to cool or heat the air.
 It will be set for 74 degrees Fahrenheit, causing it to heat or cool the air when necessary.
 The ductless mini-split system is run off of ozone friendly refrigerant, R410a.
 There will be two fans, one on the west facing wall of the mechanical wall and the other is on the south facing wall of the kitchen.